-One of the most important things you must do before you leave home is to make sure that you will have enough money to cover all of your expenses during your stay in Canada.
+It's important to ensure you have enough money to cover all of your expenses.
 Here are some things you can do to help manage your finances:

 A budget is a plan for allocating money.
 When living on a fixed income as most students do, preparing and following a budget is crucial.